tcastrom/CEFR-French/README.md

 ---

 For a detailed breakdown of all models and results, please refer to the tables in the model folder [here](https://github.com/tcastrom/CEFR-French/tree/main/Models).
 All models and their respective results can be found [here](https://github.com/tcastrom/CEFR-French/tree/main/Models).

+# An interesting application of our model: EPFL to Paris Journey Game

+## Overview

+The **EPFL to Paris Journey** is an interactive game designed to help international students at EPFL improve their French language skills.
+The objective of the game is to write complex sentences in French within a set time limit to "travel" from EPFL in Lausanne to the Eiffel Tower in Paris.
+The game makes learning French fun and engaging, motivating students to put forth their best effort.

+### CEFR Levels

+The **Common European Framework of Reference for Languages (CEFR)** is an international standard for describing language proficiency.
+It consists of six levels:
+- **A1 (Beginner)**
+- **A2 (Elementary)**
+- **B1 (Intermediate)**
+- **B2 (Upper Intermediate)**
+- **C1 (Advanced)**
+- **C2 (Proficient)**

+Each level is designed to assess a learner's ability to perform various linguistic tasks.
+The levels are widely recognized and provide a clear benchmark for language proficiency.
+For more details on how CEFR levels are used in our models, refer to the [Initial Models](#initial-models) and [Improved Models](#improved-models) sections.

+## How the Game Works

+### Gameplay

+1. **Starting the Game**: The game begins when the player presses the "Start the game!" button.
+They then have **90 seconds** to write as many complex French sentences as possible.
+2. **Writing Sentences**: Players type their sentences into the provided text input field.
+3. **Submitting Sentences**: After typing a sentence, players press the "Submit Sentence" button.
+The game then analyzes the sentence's complexity and assigns it a CEFR level using techniques similar to those described in the [CamemBERT Implementation](#camembert-implementation) section.
+4. **Scoring**: Points are awarded based on the CEFR level of the sentence:
+   - **A1**: 5 points
+   - **A2**: 10 points
+   - **B1**: 20 points
+   - **B2**: 30 points
+   - **C1**: 40 points
+   - **C2**: 50 points

+### Progress Tracking

+- **Distance Calculation**: The total distance from EPFL to the Eiffel Tower is **517 kilometers**.
+Each point earned corresponds to 1 kilometer traveled.
+- **Encouragement Messages**: The game provides motivational messages based on the player's progress:
+  - Less than 100 kilometers: "**Keep going!
+You can do it!**"
+  - 100 to 250 kilometers: "**Great job!
+You're halfway there!**"
+  - 250 to 400 kilometers: "**You're making great progress!
+Almost there!**"
+  - More than 400 kilometers: "**Just a little more!
+The Eiffel Tower is in sight!**"

+## Why the Game is Interesting

+### Educational Value

+The game leverages the CEFR framework to provide a structured and standardized approach to language learning.
+By focusing on sentence complexity, it encourages players to think critically about their language use, promoting deeper learning.
+This aligns with our goal of improving model accuracy by integrating readability metrics and quantitative word information as discussed in the [Improved Models](#improved-models) section.

+### Engagement

+Gamifying the learning process keeps players motivated and engaged.
+The clear objectives and rewards system help maintain interest and encourage consistent practice, which is crucial for language acquisition.
+This approach is similar to how we enhanced our dataset using the `textstat` package and features from the [Open Lexicon](#data-and-features).

+### Target Audience

+This game is ideal for:
+- **International Students**: Specifically designed for non-native French speakers studying at EPFL.
+- **French Learners**: Anyone looking to improve their French proficiency through an interactive and enjoyable method.
+- **Language Instructors**: Teachers can use the game as a supplementary tool to engage students and track their progress.

+## Review and Learn

+In addition to the gameplay, the "Review and Learn" page provides valuable learning opportunities:
+- **Sentence History**: Players can review all the sentences they've submitted along with the points and CEFR levels assigned to each.
+- **Common Phrases**: The page also includes the ten most frequently used sentences in Paris, helping players learn practical phrases they can use in real-life situations.

+## How to Play

+1. Navigate to the "Game" page.
+2. Press the "Start the game!" button.
+3. Write and submit as many complex French sentences as you can within 90 seconds.
+4. Track your progress and aim to reach the Eiffel Tower by scoring 517 points.
+5. Review your submitted sentences and learn from the "Review and Learn" page.

+## Game Presentation